How to Grow Bee Balm for Long-Lasting Summer Blooms

 Wit and Wisdom

-• Native Americans and early colonists used bee balm leaves and flowers to make a variety of medicinal salves and drinks.
+• Native Americans and early colonists used bee balm leaves and flowers to make medicinal salves, teas, and drinks.

-• Bee balm is a member of the mint family (Lamiaceae).
-Its foliage has a strong aroma and is sometimes used in herbal teas, salads, and as garnishes.
-The flowers are also edible.
+• Bee balm belongs to the mint family (Lamiaceae) and has fragrant foliage that’s sometimes used in herbal teas, salads, and garnishes.
+The flowers are edible, too.

-• Although called “wild bergamot,” bee balm is not used in “bergamot” (Earl Grey) tea, which is made with oils extracted from the rind of the bergamot orange, a citrus fruit.
+• Despite the name “wild bergamot,” bee balm is not the source of bergamot flavor in Earl Grey tea, which comes from the rind of the bergamot orange, a citrus fruit.

 About The Author